2025–26 NCAA Division I men's basketball season: Postseason tournaments

-The NCAA tournament will tip off on March 17, 2026, with the First Four in Dayton, Ohio, and will conclude on April 6 at Lucas Oil Stadium in Indianapolis, Indiana.
-A total of 68 teams will enter the tournament.
-31 of the teams will earn automatic bids by winning their respective conferences tournaments.
-The remaining 37 teams will be granted "at-large" bids, which were extended by the NCAA Selection Committee.
+The NCAA tournament tipped off on March 17, 2026, with the First Four in Dayton, Ohio, and concluded on April 6 at Lucas Oil Stadium in Indianapolis, Indiana.
+A total of 68 teams entered the tournament.
+31 of the teams earned automatic bids by winning their respective conferences tournaments.
+The remaining 37 teams were granted "at-large" bids, which were extended by the NCAA Selection Committee.

 Final Four - Lucas Oil Stadium in Indianapolis, Indiana

 Lucas Oil Stadium in Indianapolis, Indiana, will host the NCAA men's Final Four.

 Tournament upsets

 Per the NCAA, an upset occurs when the losing team in an NCAA tournament game was seeded at least two seed lines better than the winning team.